DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 Cons: Limited range in stops compared to competitors.
-It’s not clear what the numbered markings mean, even though SLR Magic claims the markings are calibrated.
+It’s unclear what the numbered markings mean, even though SLR Magic claims they are calibrated.

-The filter has a slight color shift, but it is a pleasant and warm one (no nasty greens or magenta).
+The filter has a slight color shift but is pleasant and warm (no nasty greens or magenta).
 And it is easily corrected in post.

 It doesn’t offer as wide a range of stops compared to some of the other filters on this lens.
-But this is a deliberate choice from SLR Magic and makes the filter usable within the whole range.
+But this deliberate choice from SLR Magic makes the filter usable within the whole range.

-But it does mean that you’ll have to stack another ND filter on top if you’re shooting in very bright conditions with a shallow depth-of-field.
-This can cause a bit more vignetting especially if you’re shooting at wide angles, but it is still usable.
+But it does mean you’ll have to stack another ND filter on top if you’re shooting in very bright conditions with a shallow depth of field.
+This can cause more vignetting, especially if you’re shooting at wide angles, but it is still usable.

-I use this filter all the time with my Sigma 18-35 f/1.8, which is a razor sharp lens.
+I always use this filter with my Sigma 18-35 f/1.8, a razor-sharp lens.
 And the filter doesn’t seem to reduce the sharpness at all.
 That’s pretty incredible.

-The SLR Magic Variable ND Filter Mark II is highly recommended, and I only wish that I had bought the 82mm version instead for reduced vignetting, and also because I could use it on cinema lenses with larger diameters also.
+The SLR Magic Variable ND Filter Mark II is highly recommended.
+I only wish I had bought the 82mm version instead for reduced vignetting and because I could use it on cinema lenses with larger diameters.

-I also love the fact this filter comes with a lens cap, which fits the outer, larger ring.
+I also love that this filter comes with a lens cap, which fits the larger outer ring.